-For the year-to-date periods ended September 10, 2010 and September 11, 2009, limited partners converted operating partnership units, or OP units, valued at approximately \$12 million and \$17 million, respectively, in exchange for approximately 1.1 million and 3.3 million shares, respectively, of Host Hotels & Resorts, Inc. common stock.
+For the year-to-date periods ended September 10, 2010 and September 11, 2009, we issued approximately 1.1 million shares and 3.3 million shares, respectively, upon the conversion of operating partnership units, or OP Units, of Host Hotels & Resorts, L.P. held by non-controlling partners valued at approximately \$12 million and \$17 million, respectively.

 On September 2, 2010, we acquired a 90% controlling interest in the W New York, Union Square hotel through a consolidated joint venture in which we are the controlling member.
-In conjunction with the acquisition, the joint venture assumed a \$115 million mortgage debt with a fair value of \$119 million and contingent and deferred consideration valued at \$8 million.
+In conjunction with the acquisition, the partnership assumed a \$115 million mortgage debt with a fair value of \$119 million and contingent and deferred consideration valued at \$8 million.